kairosart/Red-Team-Capstone-Challenge/OSINT/VPN Scanning/Web vpn.theteserve.loc.md

 	![[thereserve 1 1.png]]

 - Login with a fake account with no password.![[VPN_request 1.png]]
+- Log in with the  credentials you found in [[Brute force SMTP]].
 - Click on the "Submit" button and an "ovpn" file will be download.
+- Check the [[ovpn file]] to see if you have to change the IP and connect it.
 - Create a [[Reverse Shell]]